for automating Clojure projects without setting your hair on fire

 Checkouts are an opt-in feature; not everyone who is working on the project will have the same set of checkouts, so your project should work without checkouts before you push or merge.

-Make sure not to override the base
+Make sure not to override the base profile while

 using checkouts.
 In practice that usually means using

-lein with-profile +foo run
+lein with-profile +foo run rather than

-lein with-profile foo run
+lein with-profile foo run.

 Leiningen supports searching remote Maven repositories for

-matching jars with the command lein search $TERM
+matching jars with the command lein search $TERM.

 Currently only searching Central and Clojars is supported.